ramyatata/Portazon/README.md

 ```

 ### Running MySQL and populating its User Database

-To run the user-schema the first time: npm run -user-schema
+To run the user-schema the first time: npm run refresh-schema
 For deployment purpuses: update the index.js inside of /users/config

+## MySQL Users && Shopping_Cart Tables

+To Check a user (End)